carloshs1994/portfolio-react/README.md

 ### Deployment

-The deployment can be found in the Github Pages of this repository or through the link provided above
+The deployment can be found in the Github Pages of this repository or through the link provided above.

 ## Author